Hochopepper/SwordToShield/Dev/Development.md

 Create an array of 20+ character backgrounds with 1 or 2 proficiencies and a handful of items.

-### Complete Character Creation Document: Cultures
+### Complete Character Creation Document: Feats
-Create 10 cultures which coexist in a standard setting, AVOID CULTURAL SUPERIORITY.
-Each culture must have one special thing it brings to the table, no one culture should be "better" than another only more specialized.
+Create 10 feats each for every category (40 total).
+Categories include Supernatural, Biological, Social, and Mundane.

 ### Complete Gamemaster Document: Accursed Journal